Spongy Moth

 Spongy Moth (Formerly known as the Gypsy Moth)

-Why talk about the Gypsy Moth?
+Why talk about the Spongy Moth?

-About the Gypsy Moth
+About the Spongy Moth

 Other names: Spongy Moth (Formerly Gypsy moth), Lymantria dispar